-Figure 4.2.1-1: Phases of Multicast data provisioning
+Figure 4.2.1-1: Phases of Multicast data provisioning example.

-Editor's note: Whether the second UE Session Join/Leave and No Data Receiving in Figure 4.2.1-1 are needed is FFS.

-Editor's note: It is FFS whether "multicast session activation" and "multicast session deactivation" in clause 4.3 need to be reflected.

 The following phases are performed for a specific UE:

 - UE Session Join: UE Session Join is the process by which a UE joins an MBS Session, i.e. the UE indicates to 5GC that such UE wants to receive Multicast data identified by a specific MBS Session ID.